 The decrease in the premium deficiency reserve for the years ended December 31, 2010 and 2009 was \$14 million and \$261 million, respectively, as shown in the charts below, which represents the net result of actual premiums, losses and expenses as well as a net change in assumptions for these periods.
 The change in assumptions for 2010 is primarily related to higher estimated ultimate premiums, which is principally related to an increase in the projected persistency rate.
 The change in assumptions for 2009 primarily related to lower estimated ultimate losses, offset by lower estimated ultimate premiums.
-The lower estimated ultimate losses and lower estimated ultimate premiums were primarily due to higher expected rates of rescissions.
+The lower estimated ultimate premiums were primarily due to higher expected rates of rescissions.

-Year ended December 31, 2010 2009 (In millions) Premium Deficiency Reserve at beginning of period.
-Adjustment to premium deficiency reserve (1) \$ (193) (37) \$ (454) - Adjusted premium deficiency reserve at beginning of period (230) (454) Paid claims and loss adjustment expenses \$ Decrease in loss reserves 426 (425) (128) \$ 584 (360) (156) Change in premium deficiency reserve to reflect (25) (152) 21 00 actual premium, losses and expenses recognized Change in premium deficiency reserve to reflect change in assumptions relating to future premiums, (152) 89 losses expenses and discount rate (2) 203 172 Premium Deficiency Reserve at end of period \$ (179) \$ (193)
+Year ended December 31, 2010 2009 (In m illions) Premium Deficiency Reserve at beginning of period \$ (193 ) \$ (454) Adjustment to premium deficiency reserve (1) (37 ) - Adjusted premium deficiency reserve at beginning of period (230 ) (454) Paid claims and loss adjustment expenses \$ 426 \$ 584 Decrease in loss reserves (425) (360) Premium earned (128) (156) Effects of present valuing on future premiums, losses and expenses (25) 21 Change in premium deficiency reserve to reflect actual premium, losses and expenses recognized (152 ) 89 Change in premium deficiency reserve to reflect change in assumptions relating to C future premiums, losses expenses and discount rate (2) 203 172 Premium Deficiency Reserve at end of period \$ (179 ) \$ (193)